 - as many berries as can fit into your meal prep container

-- Lay your flatbread or tortilla flat on a cutting board or other clean surface.
+- Add condiments: Lay your flatbread or tortilla flat on a cutting board or other clean surface.
 Spread your condiment on first, being sure to cover the ENTIRE flatbread surface.
-Laughing Cow spreadable cheese wedges work really well – they are low calorie (the Light kind), taste great, and do not make the pinwheel soggy.
+Laughing Cow spreadable cheese wedges work really well and do not make the pinwheel soggy.
 You can use mayo and mustard, but your pinwheel may become soggy if it’s stored for more than 24 hours.
-Cream cheese also works, but it has more calories.
+Cream cheese also works.

-- Add a slice of cheese if you want, then add your greens to the middle of the flatbread forming a line from edge to edge (please see the picture if this is confusing!).
+- Assemble pinwheel: Next, arrange your deli meat slices flat on the tortilla, covering about 2/3 of the surface.
+Leave about 1/3 of the tortilla covered with condiment only.
+Add a slice of cheese if you want, then add your greens to the middle of the flatbread forming a line from edge to edge.

-- Begin rolling the pinwheel from the meat covered side, using both hands and rolling tightly.
+- Roll the pinwheel: Begin rolling the pinwheel from the meat covered side, using both hands and rolling tightly.
 The greens may try to escape, but just use your fingers to tuck them in as you roll.

-- Cut the roll up into 5 pieces, and arrange in your meal prep container.
+- Meal prep & serve: Cut the roll up into 5 pieces, and arrange in your meal prep container.
 Portion some berries and nuts to complete the meal!
 Prep up to 3 servings at once and store in an airtight container in the refrigerator.

 NOTE: These instructions make ONE meal prep lunch – just keep prepping more if you want more!
 Since these are made one at a time, it’s easy to prep as little or as many as you want.
 I would recommend prepping these only up to 3 days in advance.